COMBINE-lab/pyroe/README.md

 - `ProcessedQuant.get_available_dataset_df()` returns the detail of available datasets as a pandas dataframe.
 - `ProcessedQuant.print_available_datasets()` prints the index and name of the available datasets.

+## Converting quantification results

+The `convert` sub-command of `pyroe` can convert the output of `alevin-fry` into several common formats, such as the native `AnnData` format (`h5ad`).
+Further, when performing this conversion, it can organize the unspliced, spliced, and ambiguous counts as desired by the user.